Executive Leadership Team

 Policy & Advocacy

 Kerri has operated at senior levels in aged services for the past 25 years working across both not for profit and the private sector.
-Kerri’s career has spanned strategic and operational leadership within the portfolios of home care, mental health, housing, homelessness and tenancy support, along with training and development.
+Kerri’s career has spanned strategic and operational leadership within the portfolios of home care, indigenous services, mental health, housing, homelessness and tenancy support, along with training and development.
 Kerri represents LASA at the National Aged Care Alliance and has been active on a number of national Advisory Groups for the past four years.
 She holds a Bachelor of Arts, Bachelor of Educational Studies and has qualifications in Service Coordination, Mental Health, Workplace Training and Assessment and Home & Community Care.

 Brendan has worked in a variety of roles in both government and non-government human service sectors, aged care, health and disability industries, research, policy and program delivery, project management, business development, advocacy and campaigns, and consulting.
 He has 10 years’ senior management experience and holds a Masters of Business Administration (MBA), Bachelor of Arts (Honours), Advanced Diploma in Management and a Diploma of Education.